Author – Alycia Gordan

 Following these steps can guide you to set up a solar power unit at your home.
 The high costs incurred in installing one can be reaped later on as solar energy is not only clean but also a cost-effective investment.

-Alycia Gordan is a freelance writer who loves to read and write articles on healthcare, technology, fitness and lifestyle.
-She is a tech junkie and divides her time between travel and writing.
+Alycia Gordan is a tech junkie and a freelance writer who loves to read and write articles on healthcare, technology, fitness and lifestyle.
 You can find her on Twitter: @meetalycia